hetznercloud/cli/docs/reference/hcloud_all_list.md

 ### Synopsis

 List all resources in the project.
-This does not include static/public resources like locations, public ISOs, etc.
+This does not include static/public resources like Locations, public ISOs, etc.

 Listed resources are:
  - Servers